Markets Swing After Wall St Losses As Traders Weigh US Rates Outlook - UrduPoint

 A possible US recession has receded into the distant future."

-And bitcoin sat around $92,000, having hit another record high of $93,462 last week on hopes Trump will push for more deregulation of the crypto market.
-Commentators expect the unit to break $100,000 soon.
+And bitcoin sat just above $90,000, having hit another record high of $93,462 last week on hopes Trump will push for more deregulation of the crypto market.

 Dealers were also awaiting the release of earnings from chip titan Nvidia this week, after the firm led a surge in tech firms this year owing to an explosion in demand for all things linked to artificial intelligence